Revisiting Few-Shot Learning from a Causal Perspective: Experimental Results

 As indicated by \textbf{Eq. (\ref{final})}, hyper-parameter $\alpha$ controls the trade-off between new knowledge from few-shot tasks and prior knowledge from pre-trained model.
-Therefore, as $\alpha$ becomes smaller, our model tends to learn more from the current few-shot task and less otherwise. $\alpha$ is varied from 1 to 10000 and $\beta$ is set to 0.6.
-As the top row of Table \ref{hyper} shows, our model performs best when $\alpha$ is a moderate value 100.
-This implies that we should strike a good balance between new knowledge from few-shot tasks and prior knowledge from the pre-trained model.
+Therefore, as $\alpha$ becomes smaller, our model tends to learn more from the current few-shot task and less otherwise.